varnish/Varnish-Book/varnish_book.rst

 .. class:: handout

+   ..
+TODO for the author: Add some of the description from https://www.varnish-cache.org/docs/trunk/phk/barriers.html

    Figure # shows a block diagram of the Varnish architecture.
    The diagram shows the data flow between the principal parts of Varnish.

    The central block is the Varnish daemon that is contained in the ``varnishd`` binary program.
    ``varnishd`` creates a new child process mainly for security reasons.
    The parent and child processes are represented by the *Manager* and *Cacher* blocks respectively.

    The Manager's CLI is accessible directly on the terminal, through ``varnishadm``, or through the Varnish Administration Console (VAC) via *agent2*.
    ..
 TODO for the author: update the Section #.
    You will learn more VAC and *agent2* in Section #.

    ..
 C-compiler

    ..
 Shared object

    ..
 Shared memory

    .. varnishlog, etc.

 The Parent Process: The Manager ...............................